barryclark/jekyll-now/about.md

 ### More Information

 Python is my favorite programming language, and I'm more advanced at it.
-I also have experience with R, Stata, Javascript, and Java.
+I also have experience with R, Stata, JavaScript, and Java.
 I am eager to apply the skills I have learned in the future intership.
 Please feel free to contact me if there is any research position or internship opportunity open.
 I look forward to your contact and to working with you in the future!

 ### Contact me